 We invite each church to contribute £250 towards the cost of setting up each project, but if your church is unable to make a contribution we are happy to freely give our time and our resources to help you set up a project.

 What if we're already running a service in a Care Home?
-You've probably already seen that there's a huge need for social interaction and may want to take your existing project a step further and make a great impact.
+You've probably already seen that there's a huge need for social interaction and may want to take your existing project a step further and make a greater impact.
 People in care homes often need social interaction and enjoy spending time with people from the 'outside world', as they see it.
 If you're already visiting a Care Home, it's much easier to start a Care Home Friends project as you've already got the connection.